and-kal/SCFreeDownloadDownloader/README.md

-# A couple of tools for doing bulk stuff on soundCloud pages
+# A couple of tools for doing bulk stuff on SoundCloud pages

 ## downloader